spring-tips/configuration/README.md

 All configuration in Spring emanates from the Spring `Environment` abstraction.
 The `Environment` is sort of like a dictionary - a map with keys and values. `Environment` is just an interface through which we can ask questions about, you know, the `Environment`.
 The abstraction lives in Spring Framework and was introduced in Spring 3, more than a decade ago. up until that point, there was a focused mechanism to allow integration of configuration called property placeholder resolution.
 This environment mechanism and the constellation of classes around that interface more than supersede that old support. if you find a blog still using those types, may I suggest you move on to newer and greener pastures? :)

 Let's get started.
 Go to the Spring Initializr and generate a new project and make sure to choose `Spring Cloud Vault`, `Lombok`, and  `Spring Cloud Config Client`.
 I named my project `configuration`.
-Go ahead and click `Generate` the application.
+Go ahead and click `Generate` to generate the application.
 Open the project in your favorite IDE.
-If you want to follow along, be sure to disable the Spring Cloud Vault and Spring Clod Config Lcieny dependencies.
+If you want to follow along, be sure to disable the Spring Cloud Vault and Spring Cloud Config Client dependencies in your `pom.xml` by commenting them out.
 We don't need them right now.

-The first step for most Spring Boot developers is to use application.properties.
-The Spring Initializr even puts an empty application.properties in the `src/main/resources/application.properties.` folder when you generate a new project there!
+The first step for most Spring Boot developers is to use `application.properties`.
+The Spring Initializr even puts an empty `application.properties` in the `src/main/resources/application.properties.` folder when you generate a new project!
 Super convenient.
-You _do_ create your projects on the Spring Initializr, don't ya'?
-You could use appication.properties or applicatin.yml.
-I don't particularly love `.yml` files, but you can use it if that's more your taste.
+(You _do_ create your projects on the Spring Initializr, don't ya'?)
+You could use `application.properties` or `application.yml`.
+I don't particularly love `.yml` files, but you can use 'em if  they're more your taste!

 Spring Boot automatically loads the `application.properties` whenever it starts up.
 You can dereference values from the property file in your java code through the environment.
 Put a property in the `application.properties` file, like this.